 Think Outside the Buckingham Box with This London Itinerary

 Like New York City or Disney World, London is a destination so major, so epic, and so iconic that it can be downright daunting to distill it down to a few paragraphs, especially when the London bucket list is a mile long.
-As the most visited city in Europe, and one engrained in global culture from every vantage point—the food, the fashion, the museums, the theater, the London-set films, etc.—this is a metropolis that can be all too easily overwhelmed by its big-ticket attractions and quintessential sights.
-Because at the end of the day, whether visiting London for the first time or the 15th, with a city of this scope, it’s tempting just to curl into the fetal position and stick with what you know—or, rather, what you’ve seen in a Disney movie or a Sherlock Holmes iteration.
+As a city engrained in global culture from every vantage point—food, fashion, museums, theater, sports, films, and nightlife—a visitor to this impressive metropolis can be all too easily overwhelmed by its big-ticket attractions and quintessential sights.
+Because at the end of the day, whether you’re visiting London for the first time or the 15th, with a city of this scope, it’s tempting just to curl into the fetal position and stick with what you know—or, rather, what you’ve seen in a Disney movie or Bridget Jones escapade.

-Sure, sights like Buckingham Palace, Big Ben, the London Eye, and Westminster Abbey are all as worthy of an international bucket list as the Eiffel Tower and the Pyramids, but there’s so much more to see, do, and eat in this immense global hub.
-By all means, snap your palatial selfies and ride a double-decker bus; buy a wizarding wand at Platform 9¾, and go on a fish & chips-fueled pub crawl; line up for last-minute tickets to Les Miserables; and spend way too much money at Harrods.
+Sure, sights like Buckingham Palace, St. Paul's Cathedral, Big Ben, Tower Bridge, Trafalgar Square, and Westminster Abbey are all as worthy a stop-off as the Eiffel Tower and the Pyramids, but there’s so much more to see, do, eat, and drink in London’s immense urban landscape.
+By all means: Browse the market at Portobello Road, pick up your very own wizarding wand at Platform 9¾, gorge yourself on a fish and chips-centric pub crawl, and spend way too much money at Harrods.
+And when you’re done, come see us.

-But don’t be intimidated to venture off the well-trod path and discover the many sides of London, all of which are backdropped by industrial age brick buildings, white mansion-like row houses, homey pubs on every corner, and plants tumbling off windowsills of tree-lined streets.
-As busy and bustling a metropolis as London is, it’s an old and pretty city, no matter which alley you look down.
+This guide shifts its focus from the well-trodden path to discover the many other sides of London, all of which are backdropped by Victorian brick buildings, mansion-like row houses, homey corner taverns, and plants tumbling off the windowsills on tree-lined streets.
+As busy and bustling as the Big Smoke is, it’s an historic and gorgeous city, no matter which alley you turn down.

-Whether modern and glossy-new or an under-the-radar classic, these are some of the shops, restaurants, bars, museums, and sights you should check out in London to discover a new side of one of the world’s most iconic cities.
+Whether you’re in the mood for modern and glossy or an under-the-radar classic, these are some of the absolute best shops, restaurants, bars, museums, neighborhoods, and attractions you should check out in London.
+Pretty class, innit?

 When it comes to touristy big-city fanfare, you can do a lot worse than giant clock towers and literal palaces.
 Like the Statue of Liberty, the Hollywood sign, and the Space Needle in the US, London has its fill of world-famous bucket list hits.
 While you might not visit these swarming tourist magnets on every London trip, they definitely merit a stop for first-timers.
 After all, Big Ben looks even bigger in real life than it does in Peter Pan.

 For any inaugural trip to London, start with a walking tour through Westminster.
-Begin by Westminster Bridge and make your way to the base of Big Ben—the 16-story Gothic clock tower is closed to visitors and under a years-long refurbishment, but the gilded monolith is definitely ripe for gawking (and selfies).
+Begin by Westminster Bridge and make your way to the base of Big Ben—the 16-story Gothic clock tower is once again open for ticketed guided tours after a years-long refurbishment.
 A couple blocks away is Westminster Abbey, a Notre Dame-sized cathedral that’s been crowning royalty for more than a millennium.
 The Abbey is open most days for verger-guided or self-guided tours, but keep in mind it closes for special ceremonies, so check ahead that you’re not crashing a royal wedding.

 From here, head towards Buckingham Palace (passing the Winston Churchill statue on the way) via The Mall.
 The gorgeous, tree-lined route goes directly through swan-filled St. James Park, culminating with an elaborate marble and bronze monument.
-Behind is Buckingham Palace, a vast royal residence literally fit for a Queen—the ornate palace is so large, at 828,000-square-feet, it makes the White House (a measly 55,000-sq.-ft.) look like an NYC studio apartment.
-While most visitors simply stand outside the gates and marvel from afar or watch the famous Changing of the Guard, tickets to enter and tour parts of the palace are available in the months when the Queen is OOO (i.e. she’s at her summer residence in Scotland), July 22-October 2.
+Behind is the vast, ornate residence of Buckingham Palace, which is so large, at 828,000 square feet, it makes the White House (a measly 55,000 square feet.) look like an NYC studio apartment.
+While most visitors simply stand outside the gates and marvel from afar or watch the famous Changing of the Guard, tickets to enter and tour parts of the palace are available to purchase in advance.

 Just northwest of Buckingham Palace, Hyde Park is the largest—and most famed—of London’s Royal Parks.
 What Central Park is to Manhattan, Hyde Park is to London, featuring 350 acres of lush greenery, shimmering waterways, fountains, rose gardens, and memorials, including the somber yet serene Diana Memorial Fountain.
 Simply strolling through is a lovely way to experience it, but the park also hosts periodic events, Serpentine Bar & Kitchen serves wood-fired pizza on the shores of Serpentine lake, and sporting options include football fields, tennis courts, and horseback riding.

-On the south bank of the River Thames, you can test your fear of heights at the London Eye—at 443 feet, it’s the tallest Ferris wheel in Europe, with each massive pod large enough to hold 25 people.
-If you need a little liquid courage, reserve a spot in the Jubilee Pub Pod, specially decked-out for the Queen’s Jubilee with regal seating, flowers, and spritzy cocktails.
-In case this isn’t adrenaline-pumping enough, you can get even higher at The Shard, a pointy skyscraper that rises 72 stories and 1,016 feet on the south bank.
+Back on your feet, on the south bank of the River Thames, you can test your fear of heights at the London Eye—at 443 feet, it’s the tallest Ferris wheel in Europe, with each massive pod large enough to hold 25 people.
+If you need a little liquid courage, reserve a spot in the Jubilee Pub Pod, specially decked-out with regal seating, flowers, and spritzy cocktails.
+In case this isn’t adrenaline-pumping enough, you can get even higher at the Shard, a pointy skyscraper that rises 72 stories and 1,016 feet above the Thames.
 It’s the tallest building in the UK, with mile-long views from galleries on floors 68, 69, and 72.
 There are also several bars and restaurants in the jagged tower, including modern British spot Aqua Shard and cocktails with a staggering view from GŎNG on the 52nd floor.

 From fish & chips and meaty Sunday roasts to black pudding and shepherd’s pie, London isn’t lacking in timeworn culinary traditions, nor in celebrity chefs, tasting menu temples, and contemporary restaurants shifting the paradigm of English dining traditions.
 But to limit yourself to a fried slab of haddock and heap of chips would be to miss out on the international culinary capital that London is.